Simulation of hydraulic shock

 )

-We have obtained a fairly convincing demonstration of the effect of hydraulic shock using a minimum of auxiliary blocks.
-We have built a system with two variants of operation (fast and slow valve closure) and have output the dashboard through a separate subsystem, successfully using the blocks From
+We have obtained a fairly convincing demonstration of the effect of hydraulic shock, using a minimum of auxiliary blocks.
+We built a system with two operation options (fast and slow valve closure) and brought out the dashboard through a separate subsystem, successfully using the blocks From and Goto.

-To make the model more visual, more pipeline segments could be added and the pressure between them measured, or a damped tank could be modelled
+To make the model more visual, it would be possible to add more pipeline segments and measure the pressure between them, or simulate a damped reservoir.